esztersojtory/vitessce_data/README.md

 - Other design choices (colours, layout etc)

 **The following steps walk through the construction of the config, but it often might be easier to edit/adjust a preexisting one.**

-The configs for the datasets in this repository are in the .h5ad.zarr directory.
-Furthermore, more example configs are available on the [Vitessce Website](http://vitessce.io/examples/), by selecting an example and clicking "Edit" in the top right corner.

 ### Header